 Sustaining injuries in an accident or other personal injury incident can have life-altering consequences for the victims.
 In addition to medical bills, lost wages, and other monetary losses (i.e., economic damages), the injured person may experience debilitating pain and suffering damages.
 These damages are as real as financial losses and can be compensated through non-economic damages.

-Putting a price on someone’s suffering seems like an impossible task.
+Putting a price on someone’s suffering after an auto wreck or other accident seems like an impossible task.
 However, that is what the court must do to determine how much their personal injury claim is worth.
-Our Birmingham personal injury lawyers explain more about pain and suffering damages in this guide to help you understand how we calculate the value of your compensation for damages.
+Our personal injury attorney in Birmingham explains more about pain and suffering damages in this guide to help you understand how we calculate the value of your compensation for damages.

 Defining Pain and Suffering Damages for an Alabama Personal Injury Case